Statewide Leaders Conference

 FLEX CREDITS HAVE BEEN APPROVED BY UWW!

 The Conference has been approved by UWW for flexible credit use.
-Each attendee can use flex credits for up to $250 for registration, up to $500 for travel expenses, and up to $600 ($200 per day x 3 days) for per diem.
-Participants should pay all expenses as they arise.
-After the event concludes, participants should submit the request form below to receive reimbursement.
+Each attendee can use flex credits for up to $295 for registration, up to $500 for travel expenses, and up to $200 for per diem (food/lodging).